 Ongoing Cost: A standard breakfast (toast, egg, bacon, baked beans etc) and a cup of coffee costs around $20.00 per person in a café / Restaurant. $20.00 or just over that will be the budget for each resident for the whole day (6 services per day) in aged care.
 Everything comes with cost.
 The question is, are the organisations prepared to spend that extra cost?

 Looking at the above-mentioned concerns, it may seem like a huge job and financially challenging.
 However, I still believe that with detailed planning, research and careful execution, A la Carte services can be achieved.

-The positive side of providing such service is
+The positive side of providing such a service is

 - Great dining experience for residents

-- Residents more likely to enjoy their meals and overall enhance their experience in aged care
+- Residents are more likely to enjoy their meals and overall enhance their experience in aged care

 - Streamlined procurement

 - Less wastage due to meals cooked to order